luoyger/luoyger/README.md

 - 🔭 I’m currently working on Tencent.

 - ⚡ I’m usually coding by Java / Go / Python.

+- 😄 I worked on devops before such as kubernetes and docker.

 - 🌱 I’m currently learning frontend technology.